-It's about cultivating an attitude of active and curious interest in things as they are, without any effort to change or deny them.
-There is no fear of what may arise in one's experience, nor is there a surprise agitated by the unexpected.
-Consider how difficult it is, in general, to be impartial about our own experience.
-It's often much easier to see things “objectively” when reflecting on the situation of a friend or co-worker.
+It is also not a type of religion or cult and is not dangerous.
+Mindfulness involves the ability to observe one's own experience without being trapped in assigning judgment to any of them.
+It is about cultivating an attitude of active and curious interest in things as they are, without any effort to change or deny them.
+There is no fear of what may arise in one's experience, nor is there surprise agitated by the unexpected.

 Another English term for the word sati in Pali (meaning mindfulness) is “pure attention”.
 This involves no thought or participation in cognitive processes in the way most of us are used to.
 It is free to assign meaning and to merge with thoughts and feelings, it is pure consciousness.
 Through mindfulness, we have the opportunity to experience what it's like to observe all things as if it were the first time.